Meet the Warners

 Prior to 1963, the farm was literally on the other side of the tracks – there was no development prior to that time north of the W&OD railroad tracks, now the W&OD Bike Trail.
 First came the Purcellville residential development in the Fenton subdivision, then the development along Loudoun Valley Drive, which ultimately quadrupled in size when Dominion Valley was added.
 Then came the by-pass.

 The route 7 by-pass was completed in 1985, impacting 42 acres of Warner Brook farmland.
 30 acres was taken for the road, while an additional 12 acres (south of the by-pass) was separated from the farm making it unfeasible for further agriculture.
-We didn’t sell the 30 acres, the State of Virginia took the land through eminent domain.
-That made 42 acres sacrificed for Purcellville growth and improvement.
-What was once pasture became a four lane highway built to reduce traffic through the town of Purcellville, and to address growth that was occurring in Western Loudoun, and beyond.
-Subsequently, Hirst Road was built to also reduce traffic through the town of Purcellville and to provide easy access to what was to become the industrial parks.
+Subsequently, Hirst Road was built to reduce traffic through the town of Purcellville and to provide easy access to what was to become the industrial parks.

 After the by-pass and Hirst Road were completed, next came the industrial complexes at the intersection of Hirst and Hatcher Roads, along with the Valley Industrial Park (Nichols Lane), all within immediate eyesight and earshot of Warner Brook Farm.
 These provided much needed and/or enjoyed services for Purcellville’s businesses and citizens.
 However, residents didn’t want them in town, so these aspects of Purcellville growth went out beside Warner Brook (lumber yard, medical building, auto body shops, auto repair shops, fast food, bank, storage units, breweries, etc.).
-Next came Woodgrove High School which, at no fault of the Warners, significantly increased traffic, once again, right past Warner Brook Farm.
-Most recently, the annexation of the Mayfair development, became Warner Brook’s newest neighbor with a mix of residential and light industrial uses next door.
+Next came Woodgrove High School.
+Most recently, the annexation of the Mayfair development became Warner Brook’s newest neighbor with a mix of residential and light industrial uses next door.

 Warner Brook was once was a dairy farm located out in the country on the other side of the tracks approximately one mile from what was then the center of town.
-Now the family finds Warner Brook surrounded by Purcellville’s light industrial, commercial, and residential developments.
+Now Warner Brook is bordered on two sides by the Town of Purcellville’s light industrial, commercial, and residential developments.